richardkershner/Hadoop-Pig-Basics-part-2-education-project/README.md

 >
 ##Edit the original file and safe as a tab seperated .csv file##
 * note top header rows and bottom footer rows must be deleted before converting.
 * non-conforming characters need to be removed.
 In this case, all the rows that have numbers need all commas and dollar signs removed.
+Also, a weird '-' like character is used instead of null which was also deleted.
 >
 ##Upload the edited .csv file##
 * $ hadoop fs -mkdir education